 But once they’re established, you’ll be rewarded with mushrooms for years to come!

-The most basic way to cook fresh lion’s mane mushroom is sauteed in butter or oil.
+The easiest, and most delicious, way to cook fresh lion’s mane mushroom is to sauté it in butter or oil.

-The Benefits of Lion’s Mane Mushroom: The Bottom Line
+The Benefits of Lion’s Mane Mushroom: Take the Next Step

 Lion’s mane mushroom has a long history as both a culinary delicacy and a traditional medicine.

-The latest science supports what the ancients already knew — that it is an overall health booster and brain tonic.
+The latest science supports what the ancients already knew — that lion’s mane is an overall health booster and brain tonic.

 There’s substantial evidence that it can help with mood and neurological disorders, and potentially halt and reverse cognitive decline.

-You can make it a part of your diet, but it works only when taken consistently and in therapeutic dosages.
+You can make lion’s mane mushroom a part of your diet, but you can expect to reap noticeable benefits only if you take it consistently and in therapeutic dosages.

 For this reason, most people find it more convenient and effective to take supplements.